ittakesii/swift-classVSstruct-reading-swift-intro-000/README.md

 ```

 After this code runs, what are the contents of `library1.tracks`?
 What about the contents of `library2.tracks`?
 Why?

+library1.tracks = ["Michelle", "Voodoo Child", "Come As You Are"]

+library2.tracks = ["Michelle", "Voodoo Child", "Come As You Are"]

 <a href='https://learn.co/lessons/ClassesVsStructs' data-visibility='hidden'>View this lesson on Learn.co</a>